BrahimFakri/Patient-Health-Data-Analysis-And-Feature-Extraction-For-Machine-Learning/README.md

 For more details about the different tables and column names, please refere to MIMIC video tutorials at : [MIMIC Tutorial](https://mimic.mit.edu/docs/iv/tutorials/video/)

-Below is an overview of the different MIMIC modules and their link to different patient movements through the hospital:
+Below is an overview of the different MIMIC modules and their links to different patients movements through the hospital:

 ![image](https://user-images.githubusercontent.com/119059452/218730593-784ea8a1-cc9c-440e-a30f-9595b2be212b.png)